tuhin47/alive-sound/README.md

 - Check if `aplay` is available as fallback: `which aplay`
 - Install ALSA utilities: `sudo apt install alsa-utils`
 - Check audio permissions and volume settings

+### Sound Generation Not Working
+- Check if `sox` is available: `which sox`
+- Install sox: `sudo apt install sox`
+- Check if `ffmpeg` is available as fallback: `which ffmpeg`
+- Install ffmpeg: `sudo apt install ffmpeg`
+- Check if `speaker-test` is available as last resort: `which speaker-test`
+- Install ALSA utilities: `sudo apt install alsa-utils`
+- Test sound generation: `./test_sound_generation.sh`
+- Ensure the sound generation interval is set to a valid number greater than 0

 ### Notification Sound Not Working
 - Test the notification functionality using the "Test Notification Sound" menu item